 The new website can be found at www.ptpa.com.au/portdockrailway

-Local stakeholders will be notified by the project team when further information is available, and drop-in information sessions will be held for the local community.
+Local stakeholders will be notified by the project team when further information is available.

 If you are interested in finding out more about the project and staying informed, please visit http://www.ptpa.com.au/portdockrailway.
 To register for project updates please email: firstname.lastname@example.org or phone: 1300 205 998